Robotic-Building-TU-Delft/FAIR-Roadmap-and-Guidelines/README.md

-# general-collaboration-notes
+# FAIR support and collaboration notes
-This repo is needed to associate general notes and issues that are not specific to particular repositories.
+This repo is mostly used to take notes on DCC support activities with the Robotic Building Lab.